Park Guided Tours

-- Again, we generally have at least one pack to view each
+- Again, we generally have at least one pack to view

-hibernate in early November.
+Bears generally hibernate in early November.
 The pronghorn migrate

 out of the park and into lower elevations.
 Bison, Big Horn Sheep,

 Elk, Coyotes, and Eagles are often viewed

-through the end of March - Winter is really the time to view
+through the end of March - Winter is really the time

-winter range which is where we go to view.
+into low elevation winter range which is where we go to view.

 We typically have more than one pack to view each day, but it

 varies each and every day.
 How many packs, how many total wolves,

 and every day.
 I always see my first grizzly bear out of hibernation

 within 3 days of March 15.
 Bison, Big Horn Sheep, Elk, Coyotes,

 and Eagles are often viewed

 - The wolf pack alpha females den up to give birth around

 the middle of April each year.
-This keeps the pack in a smaller area
+This keeps the pack in a smaller

+see after mid-April.
 We typically have one or two packs to view

 each April.
 More bears show up out of hibernation.
 The last bears

 to show up are the females with new born cubs, usually in late

-and Black Bears, Bison, Big Horn Sheep,
+and Black Bears, Bison, Big Horn Sheep, Elk, Coyotes, Badgers,

-same time, through the same spotting scope.
+through the same spotting scope.

 observing and following wolves around Yellowstone Park since their

 99% of the time, but as my friend Nathan Varley says, "hey

 this ain 't no pig in a poke"!
 It can still require patience,